What primary photographic style do you identify with?

 How far in advance should we reserve our wedding date and Is there a deposit due?

-You should reserve your date as soon as possible as 2018 bookings are already underway.
-Some couples book my services 2 years in advance, and I’ve also photographed weddings with as little as 5 days notice!
+You should reserve your date as soon as possible.
+Most of my available 2018 dates are already booked, and 2019 bookings are already underway.
+Some couples book my services 2 years in advance, and I’ve also photographed weddings with as little as 5 days notice.
 Wedding dates are not reserved until a $750 deposit is received, and a contract is signed.

 Is your media preference film or digital?